jackyzha0/quartz/content/notes/11-orientation sensors-2.md

 > low pass filter, lets the low frequencies through
 > high pass filter, lets high frequencies through

+> [!INFO] you can create more sophisicated algorithms, but these usually introduce latency

 Dead Reckoning
 - Dead Reckoning
 	- Estimates current position using